harness/developer-hub/docs/platform/7_Connectors/Code-Repositories/git-hub-app-support.md

 :::note

-Currently, the option to use a GitHub App as the primary authentication method for a GitHub connector is behind a feature flag.
+Currently, the option to use a GitHub App as the primary authentication method for a GitHub connector is behind the feature flag `CDS_GITHUB_APP_AUTHENTICATION`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

 :::